aarneranta/chalmers-advanced-python/labs/lab1/lab1.md

   Kaggeledstorget           10:03
   Ättehögsgatan             10:03

-Thus, for each line, there is a section starting with the line number and a colon.
+Thus, for each tram line, there is a section starting with the line number and a colon.
 After that, the stops are given together with times.
 For simplicity, each line starts from time 10:00.
 We are not interested in these times as such, but in the **transition times** between stops.
 Thus, for instance, the transition time between Tingvallsvägen and Kaggeledstorget is 2 minutes.
-We want to store these transition times in a non-redundant way, under the following assumptions:
+We want to store the transition times in a non-redundant way, under the following assumptions:

 - transition times are independent of line, departure time and direction:
   - the transition time from A to B is the same for all lines and departures
-  - the transition time from B to A is the same as from A to B
+  - the transition time from B to A is always the same as from A to B

 Hence, we don't want to add transition times to the line dictionary, because this would lead to storing redundant information.
-Instead, when reading the file [`tramlines.txt`](../data/tramlines.txt), we simultaneously build a **time dictionary**, where
+Instead, from the file [`tramlines.txt`](../data/tramlines.txt), we also build a **time dictionary**, where

   - keys are stop names
   - values are dictionaries from stop names to numbers of minutes